 Number of Portuguese astronomers and staff working at ESO

-As of September 2012 there are 8 Portuguese nationals employed at ESO.
-Seven in Garching and one at Santiago in Chile.
+As of May 2015 there are four Portuguese nationals employed at ESO.
+Three are in Garching and one at Santiago in Chile.
 In addition two engineering trainees will be taken on in late 2015.

 Portuguese contributions to ALMA

 Total contract value about 2 500 000 euro.

 |ISQ Inst. de Soldadura e Qualidade||Quality Audit of Cryostat Production Contract|

 |SISINT||Aluminum Housing prototype for FOM|